Chester-xx/Unsupported-Python-Video-Downloader/README.md

-[YTVD.exe]
+[Video-Downloader.exe]
 --------------------------------------------------------------------------------------
-Program has been compiled from Python to binary using auto-py-to-exe [YTVD.exe] This is a very old and poor version, only downloads in 144p.
+Program has been compiled from Python to binary using auto-py-to-exe [Video-Downloader.exe] Updated version now downloads videos in 1080p / HD quality.
-Running the executable does not require any install or extra knowledge to use.
+Running the executable requires 7-zip to be installed previously on the system.
+This is to unpack the dependancies that are installed.
 --------------------------------------------------------------------------------------

 [main-essential-build.py]